splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

    #.
 Select the :guilabel:`AWS Lambda` tile to open the AWS Lambda guided setup.

 Install the Splunk OpenTelemetry Lambda layer manually
 ==================================================================

-If you don't use the guided setup, follow these instructions to manually install the Splunk OpenTelemetry Lambda layer:
+If you don't use the guided setup, follow these instructions to manually install the Splunk OpenTelemetry Lambda layer for Java, Python, or Node.js functions:

 - :ref:`otel-lambda-layer-requirements`
 - :ref:`install-otel-lambda-layer`
 - :ref:`set-env-vars-otel-lambda`

+.NET and Go functions require different instructions:

-To instrument .NET functions, see :ref:`dotnet-serverless-instrumentation`.
+- To instrument .NET functions, see :ref:`dotnet-serverless-instrumentation`.

-For Python functions using the Serverless Framework, see :ref:`serverless-framework-support-aws`.
+- To instrument Go functions, see :ref:`go-serverless-instrumentation`.

 .. _otel-lambda-layer-requirements: